 5. Wenzel Farm

 Take a walk along Wenzel Farm‘s Fantasy Trail, open from Halloween through Christmas with seasonal displays.
 In addition to holiday decor, there’s also a maze, a tunnel, and a crooked house.
+The trail will be winter-holiday oriented from December 2-30, 6 pm to 9 pm.
 Kids of all ages will love this fairytale escape, whether you have princesses or knights.
 Experience Christmas music, a bonfire at night, and a suspension bridge.
-Tickets are only $5 for adults and $4 for kids.
+Tickets are only $6 for adults and $5 for kids, cash only!

 Bundle up, grab an umbrella, and head out into the Oregon outdoors to experience the holidays!